To achieve a very high lock speed, MySQL uses table locking

 Here are some tips concerning table locks in MySQL:

-Concurrent users are not a problem if you don't mix updates with selects that need to examine many rows in the same table.
+Concurrent users are not a problem if you do not mix updates with selects that need to examine many rows in the same table.

 You can use

-speed, as many updating within a single lock is much faster
+increase speed, because many updates within a single lock is

-than updating without locks.
-Splitting table contents into
+much faster than updating without locks.
+Splitting table

 If you encounter speed problems with table locks in MySQL,